Concrete Sealer Reviews

 The difference between penetrating sealers, decorative coating and durable coatings

-If you’re purchasing a concrete sealer for the first time or you’re due to reapply, its helpful to know the meaning behind some basic terms – including penetrating sealer, decorative coating and durable coating to ensure you get the appropriate product.
+If you’re purchasing a concrete sealer for the first time or you’re due to reapply, it’s helpful to know the meaning behind some basic terms, including penetrating concrete sealer, decorative concrete sealer, and durable concrete sealer to ensure you get the best concrete sealer for your needs.

 Penetrating concrete sealers: Penetrating concrete sealers penetrate into the concrete to form a chemical barrier that protects against water, moisture and deicing salts.
 They usually leave a natural finish without changing the surface appearance and most products are breathable allowing for vapors to escape.
 They are more frequently used in exterior applications to protect against the harsh elements.
 A penetrating concrete sealer is your best choice if you are looking to protect your application from deicing salts, freeze-thaw cycles and water without changing the surface appearance or feel of the concrete.
 A penetrating concrete sealer has a long lifespan and typically requires reapplication after five plus years of service life.